bretth/woven/docs/troubleshooting.rst

 Stuff happens.

+Adding --verbosity=2 to setupnode or deploy will show the debug view of fabric.

 **setupnode hangs on upgrade**

 Most likely some package in the apt-get upgrade process is incorrectly asking for user input.